The biggest e-commerce market giant is in Australia. It is making more news than ever.

 Now that you know it is the best time to start selling on Amazon, let’s get into the deeper details of how to start off and what are the best products to start of with.

-Individuals who visit Australian version of the Amazon website differ slightly from the ones who visit the US version.
+Individuals who visit the Australian version of the Amazon website differ slightly from the ones who visit the US version.
 While the age groups are pretty much the same, the younger audience still dominates it.
 Nevertheless, there are more women on the AU website than the US website.

 Can I also sell In the US via Amazon Australia?